Carney & Wehofer Family

 1. Henry De BEAUCHAMP, b.
 22 Mar 1424, Elmley Castle, Worcestershire, England Find all individuals with events at this location, d.
 11 Jun 1446, Hanley Castle, Upton-On-Severn, Worcestershire, England (Dspm) Find all individuals with events at this location (Age 22 years)

-2. Anne De BEAUCHAMP, Countess Of Warwick, b.
-Abt Sep 1426, Caversham, Oxfordshire, England Find all individuals with events at this location, d.
-Bef 20 Sep 1492 (Age ~ 66 years)
+2. Anne de BEAUCHAMP, Countess of Warwick, b.
+13 Jul 1426, Caversham Castle, Caversham, Oxfordshire, England Find all individuals with events at this location, d.
+20 Sep 1492, Bisham Manor, Bisham, Berkshire, England Find all individuals with events at this location (Age 66 years)

 Last Modified 29 Aug 2016